Domestic Demand in Argentina

 Argentina GDP Forecast

-LatinFocus Consensus Forecast analysts see the economy contracting 1.1% in 2019, down 0.1 percentage points from last month’s estimate, and expanding 2.5% in 2020.
+LatinFocus Consensus Forecast analysts see the economy contracting 1.3% in 2019, which is unchanged from last month’s estimate, before expanding 2.1% in 2020.

 Argentina - Domestic Demand Data